agile-ts/documentation/docs/packages/core/features/collection/Methods.md

     default: Group("default") // value [1, 9, 22]
 }
 ```
-By default, all collected Data is added to the `default` Group.
+By default, all collected data is added to the `default` Group.
 In conclusion, we can draw that the `default` Group represents all [Items](./Introduction.md#-item) of the Collection.
-But don't forget that each Item is stored in the Collection itself and not in the Group.
+But don't forget that each Item is stored directly in the Collection and not in the Group.
 Imagine Groups as interfaces to the stored Items.

 ### 🌎 Existing primaryKey